jitesoft/yolog-slack-plugin/README.md

 logger.addPlugin(new SlackPlugin('https://webhook/uri'));
 ```

-The constructor of the slack plugin takes a slack webhook uri, (please check the slack documentation on how to aquire
+The constructor of the slack plugin takes a slack webhook uri, (please check the slack documentation on how to acquire
 one of those) and an optional channel with the `#` prefix (or user with the `@` prefix).
 If the channel argument is not
 set, it will use the default channel set up with the webhook.

-You can change the timestamp function (which defaults to javascripts default iso function) to your own callback by
+### Notification

-setting the `timeFormat` property.
-The function should take a `timestamp` (that is, a normal unix timestamp) and return
+The notification text can be changed with the `notificationText` setter.
+It defaults to `A log message with the tag '%s' was logged!` where `%s` will be changed the tag name.
-a single value that can resolve to a string.
+You may also add another `%s` (check the [`@jitesoft/sprintf`](https://www.npmjs.com/package/@jitesoft/sprintf) module for more info about the placeholders) which will be changed to the log message.

-You may also change the informal text (aka pretext) of the output message by setting the `informalText` property.
-Check
+### Call stack

-the jsDocs for usage and placeholders which will be resolved.
+In case the message is one of the 'higher level' logging types (error, critical, alert or emergency), the call stack (from the yolog #log method as of now) will be printed as an extra section in the message.